-The Authority will regularly review and monitor CPE and seek to maintain a competitive rate as the New T1 program is advanced and passenger traffic stabilizes.
+The Authority will regularly review and monitor CPE and seek to maintain a competitive rate.
+As the Authority advances the definition and scope of the planned Airport Development Program, the Authority anticipates potential revisions to these CPE targets.

 The impacts of the COVID-19 virus and resulting economic repercussions may materially impact long-term passenger traffic forecasts.
 If this occurs, the lower level of enplanements may require adjustments for future CPE levels compared to historical medians.